Maki-science/easyCHAMP/README.md

 ```

 ### You analysed only parts of a sample?
 In many cases it can happen, that only a part of a sample is measured, if there are too many particles.
 This might be different between sample and blanks (e.g., it might be that a filter breaks appart).
-Therefore, you can provide a division factor for each sample and blank separately.
+Therefore, you can provide a division factor for each sample and blank separately, or even for each filter separately.

-However, to keep it simple and prevent mistakes, you only set *setDivFactor = TRUE* when calling the function.
-This will cause the function to request the required values during the processing.
+However, to keep it simple and prevent mistakes, you only set *setDivFactor* when calling the function.
+There are three options available: *setDivFactor = FALSE* will ignore this parameter (default).
+If *setDivFactor = "samplewise"*, this will cause the function to request the required values during the processing for each sample (i.e., all filters of one sample have the same factor).
+If set to *setDivFactor = "filterwise"*, a division factor will be requested for each filter separately.

 Just watch your R console and follow the instructions.
 ``` r
 evalPurency(path="C:/users/MYNAME/Desktop/MYFILESTOBEPROCESSED/",
             setDivFactor = TRUE)
 ```
 If you only use a quarter of your sample the factor you should provide here is 0.25.
 If you did not divide a sample it is 1.

+We implemented these two ways, to reduce the effort and possibility of mistakes in typing in the factors, if they are similar for all filters of a sample, but still provide the opportunity to choose the factors for each filter, in case there have been issues during the sample preparation, causing different factors for each filter.

 *WARNING: Make sure to exactly follow the instructions.
 Keep the order similar to the provided order of the samples/blanks.*